tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/cosmos-db/index.md

 # Azure Cosmos DB: REST API Reference
 [Azure Cosmos DB](/azure/cosmos-db/introduction) is a globally distributed multi-model database that supports the document, graph, and key-value data models.
 The content in this section is for creating, querying, and managing document resources using the [SQL API](/azure/cosmos-db/sql-api-introduction) via REST.

 The Azure Cosmos DB REST API provides programmatic access to Azure Cosmos DB resources to create, query, and delete databases, document collections, and documents.
 To perform operations on Azure Cosmos DB resources, you send HTTPS requests with a supported method: `GET`, `POST`, `PUT`, or `DELETE` to an endpoint that targets a resource collection or a specific resource.
 This section explains how to work with resources by using the REST API.

+> [!NOTE]
+> These API reference articles shows how to create resources using the Azure Cosmos DB data plane API.
+With the data plane API you can configure basic options such as indexing policy, partition keys much like you can with Cosmos DB SDKs.
+If you require complete feature support for all Azure Cosmos DB resources, we recommend using the [Cosmos DB Resource Provider](../cosmos-db-resource-provider/index.md).
+API reference articles are listed below.

 The follow video gives a great introduction to Azure Cosmos DB REST APIs.